wpilibsuite/frc-docs/source/docs/software/sensors/digital-inputs-software.rst

 Digital Inputs - Software
 =========================

 .. note:: This section covers digital inputs in software.
-For a hardware guide to digital inputs, see :ref:`digital-inputs-hardware`.
+For a hardware guide to digital inputs, see :ref:`docs/hardware/sensors/digital-inputs-hardware:Digital Inputs - Hardware`.

 The RoboRIO's FPGA supports up to 26 digital inputs.
 10 of these are made available through the built-in DIO ports on the RIO itself, while the other 16 are available through the MXP breakout port.

 Digital inputs read one of two states - "high" or "low."
-By default, the built-in ports on the RIO will read "high" due to internal pull-up resistors (for more information, see :ref:`digital-inputs-hardware`).
+By default, the built-in ports on the RIO will read "high" due to internal pull-up resistors (for more information, see :ref:`docs/hardware/sensors/digital-inputs-hardware:Digital Inputs - Hardware`).
 Accordingly, digital inputs are most-commonly used with switches of some sort.
 Support for this usage is provided through the :code:`DigitalInput` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/DigitalInput.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1DigitalInput.html>`__).

 The DigitalInput class
 ----------------------